teqnodude/glFTPd_Commander/README.md

 The requirement is .NET 9 (.NET Desktop Runtime 9) that can be downloaded from https://dotnet.microsoft.com/en-us/download/dotnet/9.0

+It comes with a built-in update checker that triggers a background update program if a new version is found and the user wants it.
+The background update program is included in the releases where the source code for the background update program can be found here: https://github.com/teqnodude/glFTPd_Commander-Updater.

 ## Screenshots
 ### Main
 <img width="1920" height="1032" alt="Image" src="https://github.com/user-attachments/assets/41531c92-aae5-4e3c-85c2-1b7fc1e51ce7" />